 The number of win-back emails you will need to send to your lapsed customers is usually determined by where they fall in the customer lifecycle.
 Ideally, we recommend a win-back campaign strategy of sending three emails in your win-back series using email automation tools like DirectLync.

 The first email should be sent around six months after a customer has gone inactive (i.e., hasn't purchased or opened an email).
 The second email should be sent two days after the first.
 The third email should then be sent two days after the second.

 What content should I include in my win-back emails?

 Most win-back campaigns use promotions to reengage and entice lapsed customers into making another purchase.
 They try to pique the customer's interest by targeting their unique pain points and reminding them of their missing value.
-Aside from coupons, other types of content that can go in your win-back campaigns include:
+Aside from coupons, other win-back campaign examples include: